lyft/omnibot/docs/root/adding_new_slack_apps.rst

       * Note 2: the configuration `bot.name` for your bot should match your app user_handle
       * Note 3: if your app user_handle does not match your `bot.name` you need to specify `match_mention: true` to receive callbacks
+      * Note 4: if you want your app to handle thread replies, you need to specify `match_reply: true` to receive callbacks

 #.
 Add interactive component configuration (if the bot needs interactive components), using the ``Interactive Components`` link in the sidebar: